 The Sunshine Coast is home to three First Nations: Tla’amin, Shíshálh, and Skwxwu7mesh and Klahoose, who have lived on the Salish Sea since time immemorial.
 They continue to paddle and fish these waters and welcome visitors to their territories.

 Visit the Tems Swiya Museum in Sechelt, the Tla’amin Salmon Hatchery north of Powell River, or the Sunshine Coast Museum & Archives in Gibsons to explore First Nations’ history and culture.
 Even better, take a cultural paddling tour with I’Hos Cultural Tours or Talaysay Tours.

 It’s an island, sort of

 There are no roads to the Sunshine Coast.
 Your first stop is Gibsons, a United Nations most liveable community, with hospitality that reaches right down to your boat.
-Smitty’s Oyster House is a popular destination.
-Tie up right in front and sit at the long table with newfound mates.
-Molly’s Reach, famous from TV’s The Beachcombers show, is at the top of the wharf.
-Stroll through the shops and eateries of the Landing, where a statue of George Gibsons gazes over the harbour.
+Tie up at the Harbour Authority and sit at the long table with newfound mates at lively Smitty’s Oyster House, at the foot of the wharf.
+Really tasty sandwiches at Smoke on the Water on the wharf and outdoor pub fare at Grandma’s Pub.
+Molly’s Reach, famous from TV’s The Beachcombers show, greets you as you come ashore.
+Stroll through the 50 shops and eateries of the Landing, where a statue of George Gibsons gazes over the harbour.